 http://streaming.example.com:8000

-You should see the lcecast status page, with details of the connection that Airtime has made to lcecast.
-If you have only just installed Airtime, there won't be any media playing out yet.
+You should see the lcecast status page, with details of any connections that your Airtime server has made to this lcecast server.
+If you have only just installed Airtime, there may not be any media playing out yet.